 Art therapy can be an effective method of mental health care for resistive adolescents who do not want to talk about their issues with an adult.
 The creative process can provide these individuals with an alternate mode of communication by utilizing different art media to draw, paint or sculpt their problems and speak through their art.

 Furthermore, Art Therapists are trained to recognize homicidal and suicidal indicators in the creative process and artwork; they understand when and how to submit a mandated report and assist the client, their support system, and the community when a safety threat is indicated.

 Currently, Art Therapists are not licensed in Florida as they are in 14 other states.
 Art Therapy has been recognized nationally as a profession by the Bureau of Labor Statistics

-We want to support early identification of troubled youth with mental health issues to assist the child, family and school with effective art interventions that promote problem-solving, self-expression, relationship building, self-esteem, positive coping, and so much more.
+We want to support any child, family and school through the use of effective art interventions that promote problem-solving, self-expression, relationship building, self-esteem, positive coping, and so much more.

 In October 2017 at Florida State University, Second Lady Karen Pence launched her initiative Healing with the HeArt.
 The initiative aims to:

 “elevate the [art therapy] profession so that people understand that art therapy is a mental health profession, and not arts and crafts.”

 “help people understand that art therapy is an option for various conditions, illnesses, and life experiences”